Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 A reference to this work was a project Soma – Body without Gender, made by Maria in collaboration with her mother for the Pinchuk Art Prize 2013 in Kyiv.
 Coming back home from travels, the artist questioned the type of family relations that shaped her identity.
 The installation of the salt pillars, symbolizing the strict patriarchal hierarchy, was falling apart and breaking down, silently performing what Maria has positioned as a demand for horizontal restructuring of the society and elimination of any kind of vertical power relations.
 Inviting her mother to collaborate on this topic, Maria also touched on the Oedipal line in family structure, which is lived out by every child of 3-5 years, manifesting their impulses of bi-homo- or hetero-sexual desire towards the parents and thus shaping their identity [6].
 Usually, dealing with this stage scares adults so much (as they have to consider the existence of the children's sexuality) that they choose to see children as creatures without gender.
 Or to react according to the notion of what for centuries has been considered to be ''normally boyish" or "normally girl-ish".
 But can we ever think of a figure of a child differently, without conscripting the existence of children to the constant reproduction of social norms?
 Jules Gill-Peterson, arguing for the identity of queer and trans children, suggests admitting that in contemporary society children – as a set of ideas – serve the purpose of making the future the same as the past [7].
 And it will be fair enough to say that in traditional post-Soviet families the child, as a notion, was understood as someone, who will reproduce the scale of the world with the same ideas about the hierarchy, sex, family, race, the economy, etc. But do we ever question why a child, thrown into a hostile world that they didn't choose, is obliged to reproduce the dysfunctional rules?
 Why must a child, born biologically female, live their life the same as a woman in a totalitarian state did?
 This kind of relationship, interplayed on the territory of art by Maria and her mother, formed a landscape of continual breakdown.

 While Maria was working on a private, intimate level, similar processes were unwrapped in Ukraine on a national scale.
-The contrast between the life of diverse and progressive Ukrainian society and the rigid imperial rules, imposed by the corrupted pro-Russian regime of Viktor Yanukovich resulted in a Revolution of Dignity, bursting all around Ukraine from November 2013 to February 2014.
+The contrast between the life of diverse and progressive Ukrainian society and the rigid imperial rules, imposed by the corrupted pro-russian regime of Viktor Yanukovich resulted in a Revolution of Dignity, bursting all around Ukraine from November 2013 to February 2014.
 Symbolically, the protest was started by the disobedient children.
 The first pickets were initiated by the students in Kyiv.
 The activists demanded to guarantee the European future for Ukraine.
 And this became the main call of hundreds of thousands of people, who stood up for the students, violently attacked by the Yanukovich police.
 Thus, the small pro-European demonstration turned into a powerful tornado for justice.

 On the 8 of December 2013, Maria Kulikovska was filming the final performative part of Soma – Body without Gender.
 Operating with a heavy hammer, the artist demolished the remains of the salt pillars in the exhibition hall of the Pinchuk Art Centre.
 Her anger and emergency call for a different society sublimated in the destruction of the backbone of this hierarchical construction.
 By that time the salt became solid like a rock.
 On the same day, furious protesters gathered to overturn a granite monument of Vladimir Lenin on Taras Shevchenko Boulevard.
 This was the collective call to end the fake reminiscences of the Soviet Union, and to realize that the USSR was a tyranny that terrorized its own citizens.
 The monument was situated a few hundred meters from Pinchuk Art Centre.
 When Maria left the exhibition space, she was carrying the equipment from the performance.
 As the artist approached the crowd surrounding the monument, somebody asked her if she had a hammer to help with the demolition of Lenin's figure.
 Of course, she had.
 This, and the following coincidences that happen throughout Maria's practice are not occasional.
 The strings, stretched between ideas, people, and communities, between struggle and historical decisions, pierce her work and become visible in many significant points.